STAT545-UBC-hw-2019-20/stat545-hw-luluxpei/hw04/hw04_tidy_join.md

     # ... with 23 more rows, and 2 more variables: attendance_golf <chr>,
     #   email <chr>

-This data tibble is essentially the concatenated form of the guestlist and email list - including the three guests who were not originally on the guestlist.
+This data table is the concatenated form of the guestlist and email list, including the three guests who were not originally on the guestlist.